Ashish-Gulab/MERN-Assignment/README.md

 #### Getting the single Task
 #### GET('/single-task/:slug')
-This endpoint is getting all the tasks stored in the database.
+This endpoint is getting the single task stored in the database.
   #### URL: 'http://localhost:8000/api/v1/task/single-task/java-programming'
   #### Method: GET
   #### Response: